 A mined mineral salt, washing soda can be used to soften water and boost the cleansing power of soap.

-Also a mined mineral salt, Borax can be slightly caustice so be sure to handle with care.
+Also a mined mineral salt, Borax can be slightly caustic so be sure to handle with care.
 Diluted in water, it becomes an effective alternative to commercial detergents.
-Use as a laundry soap booster or soap-free multipurpose cleaner.
+Use as a laundry soap booster or soap-free, multi-purpose cleaner.

 4. White distlled vinegar

-An inexpensive, safe, yet powerful solvent, white disttiled vinegar is a purifier and grime-cutting liquid.
+An inexpensive, safe, yet powerful solvent, white distilled vinegar is a purifier and grime-cutting liquid.
 It also helps with lime buildup and water spots.

 5. Unscented llquid soap

-Soap falkes or grated Castile bar soap are great for mixing with baking soda and essential oils to create a simple scouring soap powder.
+Soap flakes or grated Castile bar soap are great for mixing with baking soda and essential oils to create a simple scouring soap powder.